complytime/creme-brulee/README.md

 > Required before attempting the ComplyTime module of the skills discovery

 - Review the OSCAL recordings [Why are we here?
-Intro to OSCAL: for Compliance Managers]() and [Intro to OSCAL Tooling]().
+Intro to OSCAL: for Compliance Managers](https://drive.google.com/file/d/1cGZxjptHl2UKS83nhgYvWXyFdnRtw2uf/view?usp=sharing) and [Intro to OSCAL Tooling]().
 The slides can be referenced [here](https://docs.google.com/presentation/d/13LDE-AL3xvWf1trSn_NE1OyjTP1KwVaq3HIbypgvtuU/edit?usp=sharing)
+- Review of the OSCAL recordings should take around an hour (30 mins/recording).

 ##### Required GitHub curated skills courses to complete prior to the ComplyTime module